deepsense-ai/seahorse-workflow-executor/docs/operations/create_logistic_regression.md

 where $$ x $$ is a vector of features, $$ y $$ is a label (-1 or 1),
 $$ w $$ is the vector of weights of the model and $$ \lambda $$ is regularization parameter.

+The number of decision classes $$ K $$ is discovered from training data.

+For multiclass classification ($$ K > 2 $$), one of the classes is chosen as a "pivot" and $$ K - 1 $$ binary regression models are created for the remaining classes.
+Given new data points, $$ K - 1 $$ models will be run against the "pivot" class, and the best matching class will be chosen as the prediction.
+For more details, read:
+<a target="_blank" href="https://en.wikipedia.org/wiki/Multinomial_logistic_regression">https://en.wikipedia.org/wiki/Multinomial_logistic_regression</a>

 **Since**: Seahorse 0.4.0